fabon/ellkm/README.md

 ========================================================================

 An ellipsoidal K-means for document clustering
-IEEE International Conference on Data Mining (ICDM'2012) Dzogang, Fabon and Marsala, Christophe and Lesot, Marie-Jeanne and Rifqi, Maria
+12th IEEE International Conference on Data Mining (ICDM'2012) - pp. 221--230
+Dzogang, Fabon and Marsala, Christophe and Lesot, Marie-Jeanne and Rifqi, Maria